tuckerconnelly/transitionify/readme.md

   </div>
 )

-// now in render() below, <MyChildComponent /> will actually
+// in render() below, <MyChildComponent /> will be removed
-// be removed from the DOM after 300ms (the default duration).
+// from the DOM after 300ms (the default duration).

 class MyParentComponent extends React.Component {
   state = {childComponentShown: false}